Oseec/20MinCoach/README.md

 At 20minCoach, we never want to couple the UI with the raw format of the backend, for two reasons:

--The backend may use different field names (snake_case) and formats that aren't ideal for the UI (dates as ISO strings, ambiguous flags, etc.).
+- The backend may use different field names (snake_case) and formats that aren't ideal for the UI (dates as ISO strings, ambiguous flags, etc.).
--If the backend changes, we don't want to break the entire UI.
+- If the backend changes, we don't want to break the entire UI.
 The change should be contained in a single place.

 Use only within `src/services/` (raw requests/responses) and `src/middleware/transformers/` (mappings).
 Ex: the backend sends created_at as an ISO string → that's a DTO.